Interlinked Fire and Smoke Alarms

 All alarms should be ceiling mounted and interlinked

 Where there is a carbon-fuelled appliance (such as boilers, fires (including open fires) and heaters) or a flue, a carbon monoxide detector is also required which does not need to be linked to the fire alarms.

-As you get older you can be at more risk of having a fire at home.
-Our Fire Safety Guide has been produced with the Scottish Fire and Rescue Service and could help to save your life or the life of an older person you know.
+As you get older, you can be more at risk of having a fire at home.
+Our Fire Safety guide has been produced with the Scottish Fire and Rescue Service and could help save your life or the life of an older person you know.